PKua007/rampack/README.md

 The `preview` mode enables one to create the initial configuration from a given input file specified by `-i` option and export it to internal and/or Wolfram Mathematica format.
 It may prove itself useful if one wants to eg. tweak the lattice parameters using a visual inspection.
 The options are described in `./rampack preview --help`.

-### optimize-distance

-The `optimize-distance` mode is used to find the minimal distances in one or more directions between two particles.
-It may help to choose the lattice spacing.
-Using appropriate options (see `./rampack optimize-distance --help`) one can produce a clean output making it easier to incorporate into an automated workflow.
-Please note that long particles may interact not only with the nearest neighbors, meaning that the values calculated by this mode may be too low.
-More intelligent optimization, similar to the one done by `initialArrangement` input parameter will be added in the future.

 ### shape-preview